Flash Loan

 Once you have performed your logic with the flash loaned assets (in your executeOperation()

-function), you will need to pay back the flash loaned amounts if you used or interestRateModes = 0 in for any of the assets in modes parameter.
+function), you will need to pay back the flash loaned amounts if you used flashLoanSimple() or interestRateModes = 0 in flashLoan() for any of the assets in modes parameter.

 Paying back a flash loaned asset

 Ensure your contract has the relevant amount + premium to payback the borrowed asset.
-You can calculate this by taking the sum of the relevant entry in the amounts and premiums array passed into the executeOperation()
+You can calculate this by taking the sum of the relevant entry in the amounts and premiums array passed into the

-You do not need to transfer the owed amount back to the .
+function.You do not need to transfer the owed amount back to the Pool.
 The funds will be automatically pulled at the conclusion of your operation.

 Incurring a debt (i.e. not immediately paying back)

-If you initially used a mode=1 or mode=2 for any of the assets in the modes parameter, then the address passed in for onBehalfOf
+If you initially used a mode=1 or mode=2 for any of the assets in the modes parameter, then the address passed in for

-will incur the debt if the onBehalfOf
+will incur the debt if theonBehalfOf

-address has previously approved the msg.sender
+address has previously approved themsg.sender

-This means that you can have some assets that are paid back immediately, while other assets incur a debt.
+to incur debts on their behalf.This means that you can have some assets that are paid back immediately, while other assets incur a debt.